-- Understand and apply the major principles of teaching and learning to current instructional practices in the classroom. - Develop and understand current practice/issues in special education within the context of general education. - Understand the field of learning disabilities from inception to present practices and perspectives. - Develop advanced instructional skills for use with students with disabilities. - Develop consultation/collaboration skills to effectively build professional work relationships with parents and associated professionals. - Develop the ability to read and evaluate research relevant to the field of learning disabilites.
+- Understand the field of learning disabilities from inception to current practice and perspectives. - Develop and understand current practices/issues in special education in relation to general education. - Understand and apply the major principles of teaching and learning to current instructional practices in the general and special education classroom. - Develop and utilize advanced instructional skills for use with students with learning disabilities and other mild disabilities. - Develop consultation/collaboration skills to effectively build professional work relationships with associated professionals. - Develop the ability to synthesize, evaluate, and report research relevant to the field of learning disabilities and special education and general education.